Empowerment Techniques for Managers: 18 Ways to Empower Employees and Boost Motivation

 Involving employees in decision-making is including employees in the processes that impact work and the organization.
 Involving employees in decision-making empowers employees by giving the employee a voice and a stake in the outcomes, which increases employee commitment and accountability.
 Involving employees enhances engagement and motivation by showing that employees’ opinions matter, leading to better performance and innovation.
 At Southwest Airlines, employees from all levels are involved in decision-making processes, especially regarding customer service strategies.
 Involving employees in decision-making has contributed to Southwest’s strong performance and employee satisfaction.

-A study titled “Decision Making in Human Resource Management: A Systematic Review of the Applications of Analytic Hierarchy Process” (Salehzadeh & Ziaeian, 2024) found that involving employees through structured methods like the Analytic Hierarchy Process (AHP) leads to better alignment with organizational goals and improved performance.
+A study titled “Decision Making in Human Resource Management: A Systematic Review of the Applications of Analytic Hierarchy Process” (Salehzadeh & Ziaeian, 2024) found that involving employees through structured methods of employee empowerment like the Analytic Hierarchy Process (AHP) leads to better alignment with organizational goals and improved performance.
 Authoritarian leadership, in contrast, where decisions are made without input from employees, leads to disengagement and decreased motivation.
 Involving employees in decision-making challenges includes ensuring that all voices are heard and valued.
 Empowering decision-making is a natural extension, giving employees the authority to act on their decisions.

 16. Empower Decision-Making